Pioneerhardware/lwc-calendar-redirect/README.md

 The `NavigationMixin` method doesn't always work reliably in Salesforce mobile app contexts.
 This component provides multiple fallback methods to ensure users can always reach the calendar.

+## Usage

+### Automatic Redirect
+Place the component on a lightning page for automatic navigation on load.

+### Manual Button
+The component also provides a manual button for user-initiated navigation.

+## Configuration

+The user will need the following permissions to ensure the redirect and Events calendar work as expected:

+As this is mainly created for Partner/Community Users in mind, I'll detail those first.
+This is assuming you place the component on a lightning page & create a Tab that uses the page.

+### Partner License Profile
+- Edit Events (Enabled)
+- Access Activities (Enabled)
+- Ensure Tab visilbiity (Default ON)

+### Community Site Administration
+- Add Tab to Community Tab Navigation

+## Technical Details

+### Navigation Methods (in order of attempt):
+1. `NavigationMixin` - Standard Salesforce navigation
+2. `window.location.replace()` - No history entry
+3. `window.location.href` - Standard redirect
+4. `window.open()` - Last resort fallback

+### Error Handling
+Each navigation method is wrapped in try-catch blocks to ensure graceful fallbacks.

 ## Installation

 ### Using Salesforce CLI